Can I increase my available investable margin?

 Regardless of the underlying value of the securities you purchased, you must repay your margin debt.
 Robinhood Financial can change their maintenance margin requirements at any time without prior notice.
 If the equity in your account falls below the minimum maintenance requirements (varies according to the security), you’ll have to deposit additional cash or acceptable collateral.
 If you fail to meet your minimums, Robinhood Financial may be forced to sell some or all of your securities, with or without your prior approval.

-The margin interest rate charged by Robinhood Financial is 2.5% as of December 21, 2020.
-The rate might change at any time and at Robinhood Financial’s discretion.
+The margin interest rate charged by Robinhood Financial is 3.5% as of May 4, 2022.
+The rate might change at any time without notice and at Robinhood Financial’s discretion.

 For more information, please see FINRA’s Investor Alert and Robinhood Financial’s Customer Relationship Summary, Margin Disclosure Statement, and Margin Agreement.
 These disclosures contain important information on Robinhood Financial’s products and services, conflicts of interests, lending policies, interest charges, and the risks associated with margin investing enabled accounts.